 To me, cycling in China was a children’s dream coming true.
 The winter in Tibet was another major obstacle on this journey that completely wore me out, but arriving in Kathmandu gave me the energy I needed for Mt Everest.

 Climbing Mt Everest wasn’t going as planned.
 In 2014 an avalanche sadly killed 16 Sherpa and all expeditions were cancelled.
 The next year, spring 2015, an earthquake hit Nepal and I got caught in an avalanche killing 19 people.
-The video above is some footage from the terrifying moment.
+The video below is some footage from the terrifying moment.

 Finally, in 2016, after many years of training, preparation and huge determination I summited Mt Everest on the 13th of May.
 I became the first one ever to reach and climb 2 of the 7 summits “human powered”.